Yosemite Welcomes Back Visitors After Coronavirus Closure

 Last year visitors spent more than $1.7 billion in the four California counties that surround the park.
 Brooke Smith, with Visit Yosemite Madera County, said that could drop by as much as half this year.

-"Between fires and government shutdowns this is definitely the longest we've ever gone with Yosemite National Park being closed," she said.
+"Between fires and government shutdowns, this is definitely the longest we've ever gone with Yosemite National Park being closed," she said.

 Smith said it's not all negative for short-term rental owners, because people are escaping the Central Valley for places like Bass Lake near the park.